ldilley/linulator/tools/ReadMe.txt

 Compiling
 =========
-The program can simply be compiled with: javac Snapshot.java
+The program can simply be compiled with: javac CloneFilesystem.java

 Usage
 =====
 The program has two options:
--c      Create snapshot
+-c      Create clone
 -h      Display help

 Database Initialization